DRESS FOR SUCCESS

 Sketches

-In the design phase, I explored potential solutions by sketching two designs for each UX requirement, contributing to a total of 24 team-wide sketches.
-These sketches played a key role in shaping our final design direction.
+During the design phase, I sketched two concepts for each UX requirement, resulting in 24 team-wide sketches.
+These sketches were pivotal in guiding our final design direction.

 User/Task Flows